nirajp82/IdentityAccessManagement_IAM/Quiz/03-Advanced-Authorization-Policy-Engine.md

 **The Logic:**

 * *Subject Attribute:* Alice's clearance level.
-* *Resource Attribute:* The Document's owning Tenant ID.
+* *Resource Attribute:* The Image Folder's owning Tenant ID.
 * *Environment Attribute:* Is it within business hours?
 Is the customer's billing account active?

 #### The Breaking Point: Latency and Spaghetti Code